Dragonrun1/uuid64type/README.md

   * URL compatible - Doesn't contain any chars that require special escaping in URLs.
   * HTML compatible - Doesn't include any special chars that need to be escaped when used in html forms or tag property values.
-HTML 5 relaxed the rule requiring all ID property values to start with a letter.
+HTML 5 has relaxed the rule requiring all ID property values to start with a letter.
   * More Human readable - Since base 64 is shorter that other formats most people find it easier to read.